JuliaSpalah/bdd-lab/ReadMe.md

 Test #4
 1. Go to the https://demo.opencart.com/
-2. On the main page check that current currency is $ (change to $ id not)
+2. On the main page check that current currency is $ (change to $ if not)
 3. Click on the Iphone
 4. Check that price 123.20
 5. Change currency to euro
-6. Chekk that price 106.04
+6. Chekk that price 112.45
 7. Change currency to Pound Sterling
-8. Check that price 95.32
+8. Check that price 96.41

 Test #5
 1. Go to the https://demo.opencart.com/